PhiCross5/WeatherSync/README.md

 This library needs java platform 11; the executable from release 1 needs a working internet connection and an OpenWeather API key.

 ## TODO
--Unit tests
+- Unit tests
--1st wave of Refactoring
+- 1st wave of Refactoring

 ## About the application's internals and the three-party model
 As of this early stage, WeatherSync is split into 3 main segments: the __provider__, the __consumer__ and the __log__.